52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

    *Disadvantages —*

       Can be very slow and can fail based on the isofuel configuration.
+In case of failing, the algorithm will fall back to patching via the great circle route.

    *Can be used if —*